Tax Object¶

 specific rate with a specific tax name.
 Think of the tax name as the tax type.

-should have consistent formatting to prevent confusion and alternate
+Tax name should have consistent formatting to prevent confusion and alternate

 names for the same tax type.
 This is important when querying or totalling the